amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 `os.walk()` is not the only way to make a file list.
 Earlier, we loaded the glob module.
-`glob` includes functions that do a lot of the `for` looping and path glueing that we just did for us.
+`glob` includes functions that do a lot of the `for` looping and path gluing that we just did for ourselves.

 The `glob.glob` function understands filepaths like `os.walk` except it interprets special characters as wildcards.
 For example: